-I am a fully yoga qualified teacher who gained my teacher training certification at the Sivananda Yoga Vedanta Dhanwantari Ashram in Kerala, India at the beginning of 2013.
+I am a fully qualified yoga teacher who gained my teacher training certification at the Sivananda Yoga Vedanta Dhanwantari Ashram in Kerala, India at the beginning of 2013.
 Read my thoughts about yoga here.

 I am deeply grateful to all my teachers who have studied and practiced and shared their insight and experience with me.